 Spring Orientation DOES NOT provide Testing services during the Orientation session.

-Summer Orientation sessions have time build into the agenda for students to take their placementent testts.
-More information about placement testing will be communicated after your student registers for a session.General Information about UNM course placement is included below.
+Summer Orientation sessions have time build into the agenda for eligible students to take their placement tests.
+More information about placement testing will be communicated after your student registers for a session if they are eligible for placement testing.General Information about UNM course placement is included below.

 Placement is determined by ACT or SAT Scores or transfer work which includes AP and IB exam results.
 Additionally, students may challenge their course placement for Reading, English, and Math by taking the ACCUPLACER Exam.
 ACT, SAT, and ACCUPLACER scores guide advisors for placement purposes, but students will not receive college credit based on those exams.